Knowledge about Japan in Lithuania since 1980

 2018 – Kaip veikia Japonija

 Andrius Kleiva was previously well known in Lithuania as the youngest Lithuanian blogger, later he was writing articles in the section of technologies and politics.
-A. Kleiva studied at the Institute of Political Science in Paris, he lived in Japan as an exchange student.
+A. Kleiva studied at the Institute of Political Science in Paris and lived in Japan as an exchange student.
 How does Japan work? his first book full of real experience while trying to look in the eyes of Japan.

 The author’s writing style is very free and informal, that’s why while reading it gives you the impression that you are talking with the author himself.
 He covers various topics, some of them feel like a discovery, others look familiar, but at the same time are presented from a different angle.
 Among them are natural disasters, recycling, "one of the most dangerous languages”, Japanese lifestyle, education system, etc. As A. Kleiva says Japan is full of discoveries and can find a place in anyone’s heart.